 What comes to mind when you picture skincare market advertising?
 Likely it’s a seductive promise, a flawless skin visual and a technology ingredient too difficult to pronounce.

 But things in the skincare market are changing.
 Because consumers are changing.
 And it’s driven by our priority of wellness.
 It’s about simplicity over complexity.
 Natural and “clean” formulations.
 Helping consumers to feel good beyond looking “radiant.”
 Skincare marketing that delivers utility beyond just promises being made.
-As we have a broader picture of what makes a healthy life, skincare marketing is evolving into wellness marketing.
+As we have a broader picture of what makes a healthy life, promoting skin care products is evolving into wellness marketing.
 And we think this is how skincare brands will maintain their relevance into the future.

 Simplicity Over Complexity